-The Written Examination The written examination is currently given annually following the fall semester.
-Students will take the exam for the first time during or before their second year in the doctoral program.
-Students are allowed to retake the examination once.
+The Written Examination The written examination is currently given annually in the summer following the first spring semester.
+Students will take the exam for the first time before their second year in the doctoral program.
+Any student who does not pass the exam on their first attempt will be allowed to retake the examination the following year.

 The exam consists of two parts which are administered in two sessions on different days.
 Material relevant to the exam is covered in the doctoral core courses of the Biostatistics program (see Section 2.3.2).
 The exam tests the student's understanding of probability, statistical inference, and statistical and computational methods.
-Copies of past examinations are available on request from the Manager of Academic Services.
+Copies of past examinations are available on request from the Senior Manager of Academic Services.